Farmers’ Market

 4) share the significance and spirit of place as a shared resource by preserving the natural habitat and architectural harmony indigenous to the lower Cape Fear region

 The outbuildings and stable fence lines of the museum complex can be explored during market hours.
 However, tours of the manor house require a ticket purchase.
-Adjacent, and operated independently from Poplar Grove, is the Abbey Nature Preserve, with trails open and free to the public year-round.

 For market updates, possible changes to the market schedule and information about weekly market products, please visit our Facebook page: Facebook/FarmersMarketPoplarGrove.
 Don’t forget to ‘Like’ us and share!